 Our Civil War collections are listed in a separate section of the guide.
 This section covers all other eras of military history.

-- Military Oral History Interviews
+- Military Oral History Collection

 - Almond, Edward Mallory, Collection.
 (MS#089)

 Biographical note: b.
 1892, Luray, Virginia; graduate, Virginia Military Institute, 1915; Lt.
 Gen., United States Army; member VMI Board of Visitors; d.
 1979, San Antonio, Texas; buried Arlington National Cemetery.
 Descriptive note: The collection (ca. 21 items) includes transcripts of two oral history interviews.
 The first interview was conducted by J. Addison Hagan on January 20, 1967, concerning the Inchon Operation during the Korean War; the second conducted by Capt.
 Thomas G. Fergusson on 25-30 March 1975, "Reminiscences of a Soldier; An Oral History of Lieutenant General Edward Mallory Almond, United States Army, 1892-1979."
 Other items include photographs (16 items), 1950-1951; misc. documents.

 - Anderson, Marvin J., papers (MS #0472).
 Selected Full Text